AlexandreSinger/mlir-beginner-friendly-tutorial/README.md

 MLIR provides a tool called `mlir-opt` which is used to test MLIR code.
-This tool runs passes on MLIR code (which will be described in the next demo) and verfies that the MLIR code is valid between passes.
+This tool runs passes on MLIR code (which will be described in the next demo) and verifies that the MLIR code is valid between passes.
 Since it runs validation so often, this tool is often just used for testing / debugging; while custom tools based on this one are used when building a real compiler flow.
-For this part of the demo, I want to use this tool to ensure that the MLIR code I wrote by hand is valid.
+For this part of the demo I want to use this tool to ensure that the MLIR code I wrote by hand is valid.
 After following the steps in Demo 0, you should have `mlir-opt` already built in the `build/bin` folder.
 To use it, we perform the following command:
 ```sh